HR & Employment

 Is a company required to pay a stipend to interns in India?

-Who owns the IP created by an intern in India?
+Who owns the intellectual property created by an intern in India?

-Without an explicit IP assignment clause, the intern — as the creator — may own IP rights under the Copyright Act 1957.
-Always include a clause assigning all IP created during the internship to the company.
+Without an explicit IP assignment clause, the intern — as the creator — may own IP rights under the Copyright Act 1957 and Patents Act 1970.
+Always include a clear clause assigning all IP created during the internship to the company, signed as part of the internship agreement.
+According to Section 10 of the Indian Contract Act 1872, agreements are enforceable only when executed with the free consent of parties competent to contract, for a lawful consideration, and with a lawful object.

-Can interns file a POSH complaint in India?
+Can interns file a complaint under POSH Act in India?

 Related reads: Employment Contract Checklist · IP Assignment Agreement Guide · NDA Review Checklist